FabricMC/fabric-docs/develop/entities/first-entity.md

 ## Storing Data to NBT {#storing-data-to-nbt}

-For persistent data that can be saved after the game is closed, we'll start by overriding the `addAdditionalSaveData` and `readAdditionalSaveData` methods in `MiniGolemEntity`.
+For persistent data that can be saved after the game is closed, we will override the `addAdditionalSaveData` and `readAdditionalSaveData` methods in `MiniGolemEntity`.
 We can use this to store the amount of time remaining in the dancing animation.

 @[code transcludeWith=:::savedata](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)